PhilipTKC/philip-thongkhamchanh-blog/content/posts/setting-up-mongodb-mongoose-graphql-on-nodejs-part-2.md

 `npm run start:dev`

-While nothing will happen, If everything is going well there should be no errors.
+While nothing special will happen, If everything is going well there should be no errors (even if MONGODB_URL is not a valid URL)

 ### Next